Useful Cinematography iPhone Apps to Have on Set (Part 5)

 You’ll find that Clinometer pulls no punches on its specificity and usefulness.
 It strives to be the ONLY level/clinometer app that you want to use.
 It calibrates seamlessly, launches quickly and works effectively.

-KeeMe iPhone App IconKeeMe
+KeeMe Cinematography App IconKeeMe

 These days, many film professionals will end up working on visual effects heavy shoots.
 KeeMe serves a very specific responsibility on these types of shoots, but one that I think is inventive and necessary.
 Basically, KeeMe will display a chosen color on an iPhone along with tracking markers to later overlay whatever you want onto the phone’s screen.